Ednnut/CashlyPay/README.md

 - Square webhook callbacks should be pointed to `POST /webhooks/square`.
 Events are persisted via `util/activity-store.js`; reminders for upcoming/overdue invoices are scheduled through `util/reminder-queue.js`.
 Set `SQUARE_WEBHOOK_SIGNATURE_KEY` in `.env` to enable signature verification.
 - Reminder jobs are processed in-process on an interval and logged as activity entries so finance teams can review what was sent and when.
 - Activity data can be reused to build timelines or analytics dashboards for each invoice.
+- Draft invoices now flow through an approval workflow tracked in `data/approvals.json` via `util/approval-store.js`.
+Approval status is surfaced on the invoice detail page, and publishing is blocked until approval is granted.
+Use `/admin/reminders` to monitor reminder jobs, and `/analytics` to review KPI snapshots.
+Swap the stores with Postgres-backed implementations when moving beyond the local SQLite setup.

 ## Application flow